How to Sanitize a Hotel Room

 If you asked for a nonsmoking room, check for any smoking paraphernalia, such as an ash tray.

 Also note if there is a stale cigarette smell in the room.
-IT is possible that you have been given a smoking room by mistake or that the previous guest decided to smoke in the room anyway.
+It is possible that you have been given a smoking room by mistake or that the previous guest decided to smoke in the room anyway.

 If you find anything that alarms you, alert the front desk to your concerns immediately and offer to point out the issues in person.
 Most likely the attendant will be more than willing to work with you to remedy the problem.
 If not, request to speak to a manager.
 If this still gets you nowhere, consider staying at a different hotel and writing a stern letter to the president of the company when you get home.